Creating a plugin proxy

 In this scenario, the request to fetch GitHub requests will be sent with the `X-GitHub-API-Version` and `Authorization` headers, with the `Authorization` header value interpolated to include the `github_read_token` secret if it exists in your Cortex workspace.

-## Manage plugin proxies
+## Managing plugin proxies

-### Edit a proxy
+### Editing a plugin proxy

-### Delete a proxy
+### Deleting a plugin proxy

 ---